mohdibrahimai/RLHF-Safety-Lab/README.md

+# 🧠 Human-Feedback-Safety-Simulator
-# 🧠 RLHF Safety Lab – AI Safety Research Platform
+ – AI Safety Research Platform

 A showcase-ready platform for aligning LLMs using RLHF, harm taxonomies, and Chain-of-Thought reasoning.
 Built with Streamlit for researchers, engineers, and policy teams working on LLM safety.